When you get money from a pension you pay tax on any income above your tax-free Personal Allowance.

 - any other income, money from investments, property, savings

-Tax-free pension income
+Tax-free money from a pension

 Tax-free allowances if you were born before 6 April 1948